Taxation & Salaries

 - Other income.

-Deductions and allowances – each individual is entitled to a personal allowance of 3,800.00 HRK per month.
+Each individual is entitled to a personal allowance of 560€ per month.
 The deduction may be further increased for each dependent family member.
-Tax rates are 24% and 36%, depending on the tax base.
+Tax rates are 20% and 30%, depending on the tax base.

 The taxable base of a resident is the total amount of income that the taxpayer obtains in Croatia and abroad (income from employment + income from independent personal activities (small business and professional activities) + income from property and property rights + income from capital + income from insurance + other income) reduced by the personal allowance.

-In case of scientific research, the fellowship is not taxable if the financial source is the national budget (for example, if they are financed by the Croatian Science Foundation).
-Otherwise, tax shall be paid according to the rule of other income, which means that the fellowship should cover the tax contribution in the fixed amount of 24% of income.
-Under certain conditions fellowships and other types of costs for research projects financed from the EU budget may also be non-taxable.
+In the case of scientific research, the fellowship is not taxable if the financial source is the national budget (for example, if they are financed by the Croatian Science Foundation).
+Otherwise, the tax shall be paid according to the rule of other income, which means that the fellowship should cover the tax contribution in the fixed amount of 24% of income.
+Under certain conditions, fellowships and other types of costs for research projects financed from the EU budget may also be non-taxable.

-Croatia implemented changes to its VAT legislation on 1 July 2013 in order to align further with EU VAT regulations.
+Croatia implemented changes to its VAT legislation on July 1st 2013 in order to align further with EU VAT regulations.
 Croatian VAT law is within the competence of the Croatian Tax Administration (Porezna uprava) under the Ministry of Finance.

 VAT rates in Croatia: